 Goldfish.
 The relationship works quite well.

-Choose a big goldfish, and also a ‘common’ one, not a ‘fancy’ one.
+Choose a big goldfish and a ‘common’ one, not a ‘fancy’ one.
 Common goldfish, for example, a koi, get to 14″, so they’re big fish.

 Other Types Of Cichlids.
 Recommended species would be Firemouth Cichlids, Acaras Cichlids, Green Terrors, and Oscars.